Grietman

+A 1762 etching map of Friesland by Johann Hermann Knoop, printed by A. Durleu and published by A. van Linge & Co, features the coat of arms, a legend of regions, and a woman stacking peat plagues, with a collector’s mark and dimensions of 340 mm × 340 mm.

-A grietman (from Old Frisian greta to accuse, to indict) was a judge and administrator of a local district; this role was partly a forerunner of the current rural mayor in the province of Friesland, and partly the forerunner of a judge.
+A grietman or grytman (from Old Frisian greta to accuse, to indict) was a judge and administrator of a local district; this role was partly a forerunner of the current rural mayor in the province of Friesland, and partly the forerunner of a judge.
 East of the Lauwers river these judges were often referred to as 'redjeva' and west of the Lauwers river as 'grietman'.

+Jurisdiction

-The area of jurisdiction was the rural grietenij, a judicial district that comprised several church villages (similar to a modern-day municipality or gemeente).
+The area of jurisdiction was the rural grietenij, a judicial district that comprised several church villages (similar to a modern-day municipagreitlity or gemeente).
 In total, the region of Friesland had 30 such rural districts, outside the cities.

 Each of the 30 grietmannen and 11 city mayors formed the Friese Landdag, which was founded in 1504 by the Duke of Saxony, and was a central government for Friesland.
 The Friese Landdag met in Leeuwarden.
 Each mayor and grietman had a vote ensuring that the rural population was fairly represented in Friesland.
 This method of proportional representation, which accounted for both the rural and city populations, was a distinctive and democratic system in Friesland, when compared to the political and legal systems found in Europe during that time period.

 The grietman was responsible for administration, justice and maintaining peace and order in the Frisian grietenij.
 He worked together with a team of village judges and assessors (rechter, mederechter, assessor) who were elected from their midst by the grietman.
-The grietmannen were also the traditional leaders of the grietenij militias, from the mid-1200's, well before the Saxon occupation in 1498 The grietman was responsible for mustering local militia, gathering both armour and weapons (e.g. speets, degen, harnas, bekkeneel), supplies and abled-bodied men aged between 16 and 60.
+The grietmannen were also the traditional leaders of the grietenij militias, from the mid-1200s, well before the Saxon occupation in 1498 The grietman was responsible for mustering local militia, gathering both armour and weapons (e.g. speets, degen, harnas, bekkeneel), supplies and able-bodied men aged between 16 and 60.